Department of Engineering

 BS in Electrical Engineering

-The electrical engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The electrical engineering program is accredited by the EAC (Engineering Accreditation Commission) of ABET (formerly the Accreditation Board for Engineering and Technology).

 Graduates of the program are prepared to:

-- transfer their engineering skills to different environments; and
+- transfer their acquired skills to a variety of contexts and endeavors; and

 - contribute to society as broadly educated, articulate, and ethical professionals and citizens.